nayefmuhiar/cloudantHerokuExample/README.md

-# herokuExample
+# Cloudant/Heroku Example

 An example of using Heroku and Cloudant.
-It collects tweets for the "couchdb" search term using Twitter"s API, storing them in the "herokuExample" database.
+It collects tweets for the "couchdb" search term using Twitter"s API, storing them in the "heroku-example" database.

 ## Getting Started